google/comprehensive-rust/src/android/aidl/example-service/service-bindings.md

 <details>

-- The generated bindings can be found at `out/soong/.intermediates/<path to module>/`.
 - Point out how the generated function signature, specifically the argument and return types, correspond the interface definition.
   - `String` for an argument results in a different Rust type than `String` as a